-- 4.2 Snug Insulation is grey in colour and is compression packed in clear polythene bags with labelling in compliance with AS/NZS 4859.1. - 4.3 Accessories used with Snug Insulation, which are supplied by the insulation installer, are wire netting, plastic strapping and associated fixings.
+- 4.2 Temper Guard Insulation is available in three colours: yellow, orange and brown. - 4.3 All products are packaged in clear polythene, with an outer 'compression' wrap.
+Each packet is supplied with labelling in compliance with AS/NZS 4859.1. - 4.4 Accessories used with Temper Guard Insulation, which are supplied by the insulation installer, are wire netting, plastic strapping and fixings.